0xPolygonMiden/miden-base/docs/src/introduction/getting-started.md

 # Getting started

-This tutorial guides you through the process of connecting to a remote Miden node using the Miden client.
+This tutorial will guide you through the process generating a new Miden account, requesting funds from a public faucet and interacting with the Miden rollup using the Miden client.

 The Miden node processes transactions and creates blocks for the Miden rollup.
 The Miden client provides a way to execute and prove transactions, facilitating the interaction with the Miden rollup.
 By the end of this tutorial, you will be able to configure the Miden client, connect to a Miden node, and perform basic operations like sending transactions, generating and consuming notes.

-## Prerequisites
+### Prerequisites

 Before starting, ensure you have the following:

 - **Rust Installed:** You must have the Rust programming language installed on your machine.
 If you haven't installed Rust, you can download it from [the Rust website](https://www.rust-lang.org/learn/get-started).

 - **Node IP Address:** Obtain the IP address of the running Miden node.
 This information can be acquired by contacting one of the Miden engineers.

 - **Miden client Installation:** You need to install the [Miden client](https://github.com/0xPolygonMiden/miden-client) and configure it to point to the remote node.

+## Part 1: Creating a Miden account & using the faucet

+In this first part of the tutorial we will teach you how to create a new Miden account locally and how to receive funds from the public Miden faucet website.

-## Step 1: Configuring the Miden client
+### Configuring the Miden client

 1. **Download the Miden client:** First, download the Miden client from its repository.
 Use the following command: